MrDayKwan/GRE-calculator/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See ![LICENSE][license-url] for more information.